Pythonity/ivona-speak/README.md

 $ ivona-speak list-voices -a secrets.yaml
 ```

-Also, `synthesized` is the default subcommand so those do the same:
+Also, `synthesize` is the default subcommand so those do the same:
 ```
 $ ivona-speak synthesize -a secrets.yaml -o hello_world.mp3 'Hello world!'
 $ ivona-speak -a secrets.yaml -o hello_world.mp3 'Hello world!'